shivannis/xandr-docs-public/xandr-docs/articles/invest/deal-lists.md

 ---
 title: Microsoft Invest - Deal Lists
-description: In this article, learn about the deal lists and ways to create, edit, and target a deal list.
+description: In this article, learn about the deal lists and explore various methods for their creation, editing, and effective targeting.
 ---

 # Microsoft Invest - Deal lists